An international applicant is anyone who is not a US citizen or US permanent resident at the time of application to Chicago Booth.

 TOEFL/IELTS Waiver Policies

-The English-language requirement may be waived if, within the last five years prior to the deadline for this application, the applicant completed a degree or was enrolled in a degree-seeking program for at least one year of full-time, non-ESL study in the US, the United Kingdom, Ireland, Australia, New Zealand or English medium universities in Canada or South Africa.
-Students who studied in English in other countries, for example, India, Pakistan, the Philippines, Hong Kong, Singapore, etc., are not exempt from the English- language requirement.
+The English-language requirement may be waived if, within the last five years prior to the deadline for this application, the applicant completed a degree or was enrolled in a degree-seeking program for at least one year of full-time, non-ESL study in the US, the United Kingdom, Ireland, Australia, New Zealand, or English medium universities in Canada or South Africa.
+Students who studied in English in other countries, for example, India, Pakistan, the Philippines, Hong Kong, Singapore, etc., are not exempt from the English-language requirement.
 Time spent as a visiting student at a qualifying institution does NOT count towards the TOEFL/IELTS waiver.
+Work experience does not count towards the TOEFL/IELTS waiver policy.

 There is no need to apply for the waiver.
 Provided an applicant meets the above criteria, the TOEFL/IELTS requirement will be automatically waived upon review of the relevant transcripts.